 To find highly cited and potentially seminal articles on a particular topic, you can use the UMGC Library's Scopus database.
 Note that Scopus currently has fullest coverage for documents published during or after 1970.

-On the search results page, click on the Cited by (highest) link next to "Sort on:" on the right-hand side of the page, above the search results, as shown in the image below:
+On the search results page, click on the arrow next to "Sort on:" on the right-hand side of the page, above the search results, and then click on Cited by (highest) as shown in the image below:

 Your search results will then be sorted by number of times cited, with the most highly cited articles on your topic appearing at the top of the results list.